Hash-Studios/Prism/README.md

 - Low Internet usage due to minimal loading and persistent data using Provider/ CacheNetworkImage
 - Save Liked Images for later (works even after uninstalling the app)
 - Download any wallpaper to Gallery by watching a quick video ad
-- Set random wallpaper from the downloaded ones, by using widget
+- Set random wallpaper from the downloaded ones, by using quick tile
 - Secure data and favorites storage on Google Firebase
 - Search for Wallpapers by keyword
 - Check how the wallpaper will look with fake clock and app icons